Segmentation

 Segment aggregation types

-which means we will count the number of unique users in each segment.
+By default, the aggregation type is set to Count uniques, which means we count the number of unique users in each segment.

-If the analyze uniques by setting is set to Groups,
+If the Analyze uniques by setting is set to Groups, Mitzu counts the number of groups in each segment.

-If the analyze uniques by is set to anything else, such as session_id
+If Analyze uniques by is set to anything else, such as session_id, count uniques measures the number of unique sessions in each segment.

 Count event totals

-In the example above, two segment definitions were defined with the same event, Page viewed
+In the example above, two segment definitions were defined with the same event, Page viewed.

-The blue line shows the number of events performed by the segment's users, while the green shows the number of unique users in the segment.
+The blue line shows the number of events performed by the segment's users, while the green line shows the number of unique users in the segment.

 Aggregate property